ameliegruel/FoveationStakes_DVS/README.md

   --divider ρ_value \
   --method downscaling_method
 ```
 The default value of the dividing factor ρ is 4.
-The downscaling method is to be chosen from the set ['funelling', 'eventcount', 'cubic', 'linear'] (see the last section for more details on the different methods available).
+The downscaling method is to be chosen from the set ['funelling', 'eventcount', 'cubic', 'linear'] and is imported from the script `reduceEvents.py` (see the last section for more details on the different methods available).

 #### Get RoI coordinates